shamim496/zolo-advanced-button/readme.txt

 == Screenshots ==

-1. **Advanced Button Interface** - The interactive Advanced Button that engages visitors.
+1. **Advanced Button Interface** - The interactive advanced button that engages visitors.
-2. **Settings Page** - Configure your Advanced Button settings for better customization.
+2. **Settings Page** - Configure your advanced button settings for better customization.
 3. **Responsive Design** - The plugin works seamlessly on both desktop and mobile devices

 == Changelog ==